isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2989.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-WESS - Wellness Management Software Version 2.0 - Professional with Online Booking and Payment
+8100

 ### Support Level
-Up to Personal Care Services for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Salon Management System
+Web URL: www.epoint.com.sg
+Contact Hotline: 61006300
+Contact Email: darren.sim@epointpos.com

 ### Contact Information
-10200
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.